Loving Baby Sleep Tips

 - You are new parent.
 If it feels like your baby is far from settled into a sleep ritual, now is the PERFECT time to watch this video.
 It will support you in getting into some great habits.

 - Your baby is six to twelve plus months old and habits that served you well when they were newborns are no longer serving you.
 Now is still the perfect time to watch this video.

-I hope this page, this video and these many gentle sleep support tools help you find the rest you are looking for.
+I hope this page and these many gentle sleep support tools help you find the insights and direction you are looking for.
 If you would like more support, please visit here to learn more about the Gentle Sleep Support I offer parents one-on-one.